HobbesChiong/HobbesChiong/README.md

 <h1 align="center">Hi 👋, I'm Stanley Hobbes Chiong</h1>
-<h3 align="center">Fourth Year CS Student at SFU seeking Co-op</h3>
+<h3 align="center">SDE I at Amazon</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=hobbeschiong&label=Profile%20views&color=0e75b6&style=flat" alt="hobbeschiong" /> </p>

-:student: I'm currently a fourth year Computer Science student at SFU, my strengths are in native iOS and Android development as well as Full Stack development.
+:student: I'm currently a SDE I at AmazonU, my strengths are in native iOS and Android development as well as Full Stack development.
 I'm also an aspiring software engineer with a passion for coding and creating innovative solutions.
-In my free time aside from coding, I enjoy producing music and playing badminton.
+In my free time aside from coding, I enjoy playing badminton and riftbound.

-- 🌱 I previously worked at Amazon as a **Software Engineer Intern** and Rivian as a **Mobile Software Engineer Intern**
+- 🌱 I previously interned at Tesla working on Robotaxi, Amazon under the Fintech Org and Rivian working on the Mobile Rivian Owner App

 - 👨‍💻 All of my projects are available at [HobbesChiong](https://github.com/HobbesChiong)

 - 📫 How to reach me **hobbeschiong@gmail.com**

-- ⚡ Fun fact **I make Rock and EDM music on the side**

-- 📝 My current areas of interests are **Mobile Development, Backend Devlopement, Web development, Artificial Intelligence and Machine Learning**
+- 📝 My current areas of interests are **Mobile Development, Backend Devlopement, Web development**

 <details>
   <summary>:card_file_box: Past Projects</summary>